-Spicy Shrimp and Sausage Skewers will be a hit at your July 4th get together, or anytime you’ve got a craving for a spicy taste of the south.
+Grilled Spicy Shrimp and Sausage Skewers will be the hit of your summer get together, or anytime you’ve got a craving for a spicy taste of the south.
 They cook in just a few minutes and will fly off the platter!

 Jumbo shrimp (we’re talking HONKING) are rubbed with Cajun seasoning then skewered with spicy Andouille sausage and grilled for 3-4 minutes – TOTAL.
-It takes longer to assemble these skewers than it does to cook ’em which, well, speaks to my endlessly-hungry soul.
+It takes longer to assemble these skewers than it does to cook them!

-The sweet shrimp with a smoky grilled char are the perfect contrast to the decadent, spiced sausage.
+The sweet shrimp with a smoky grilled char are the perfect contrast to the decadent, spicy sausage.
 I also made a super easy dipping sauce for the skewers which is just a combination of mayonnaise, lemon juice, and more Cajun seasoning.
 Even with the dipping sauce there’s still only six ingredients in this entire recipe.

 Start by soaking 6-8 wooden skewers in water for at least 30 minutes to make sure they don’t catch fire on the grill.
 Trust me – do not skip this step!